adambard/learnxinyminutes-docs/red.html.markdown

 ; until
 ; Loop over a block of code until the condition at end of block, is met.
-; UNTIL does not return any value, so it cannot be used in an expression.
+; UNTIL always returns the 'true' value from the final evaluation of the last expression.
 c: 5
 until [
    prin "o"